liquidctl/liquidctl/README.md

 ## License

+liquidctl – monitor and control liquid coolers and other devices.
 Copyright (C) 2018–2019  Jonas Malaco
 Copyright (C) 2018–2019  each contribution's author

+liquidctl includes contributions by CaseySJ and other authors.

-Incorporates or uses as reference work by leaty, KsenijaS, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson and Chris Griffith, under the terms of the GNU General Public License.
+liquidctl incorporates work by leaty, KsenijaS, Alexander Tong, Jens Neumaier, Kristóf Jakab, Sean Nelson, Chris Griffith, notaz, realies and Thomas Pircher.

+Depending on how it is packaged, it might also bundle copies of python, hidapi, libusb, cython-hidapi, pyusb, docopt and appdirs.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-**This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.**
+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.